Glimmers of hope seen at talks as Russia's onslaught goes on

 Kyiv residents huddled in homes and shelters amid a citywide curfew that runs until Thursday morning, as Russia shelled areas in and around the city.
 A 12-story apartment building in central Kyiv erupted in flames after being hit by shrapnel.

-Hopes for diplomatic progress to end the war rose after Zelenskyy acknowledged in the most explicit terms yet Tuesday that Ukraine’s goal of joining NATO is unlikely to be met.
+Hopes for diplomatic progress to end the war rose after Zelenskyy acknowledged Tuesday in the most explicit terms yet that Ukraine is unlikely to realize its goal of joining NATO.
 Putin has long depicted Ukraine’s NATO aspirations as a threat to Russia.

 Lavrov welcomed Zelenskyy’s comment and said “the businesslike spirit” starting to surface in the talks “gives hope that we can agree on this issue.”

-“A neutral status is being seriously discussed in connection with security guarantees,” Lavrov said on Russian channel RBK TV.
+“A neutral status is being seriously discussed in connection with security guarantees,” Lavrov said on Russian TV.
 “There are concrete formulations that in my view are close to being agreed.”

-Russia’s chief negotiator, Vladimir Medinsky, said the sides were discussing a possible compromise idea for a future Ukraine with a smaller, non-aligned military.
+Russia’s chief negotiator, Vladimir Medinsky, said the sides were discussing a possible compromise for a Ukraine with a smaller, non-aligned military.

 Prospects for a diplomatic breakthrough were highly uncertain, however, given the gulf between Ukraine’s demand that the invading forces withdraw completely and Russia’s suspected aim of replacing Kyiv’s Westward-looking government with a pro-Moscow regime.